 The Torrey Pines Association, which works closely with the State Park and the Docent Society, has produced a series of very valuable videos.
-Here are the synopses of a handful of examples excerpted from their video page:
+Here are the synopses of a handful of examples excerpted from their video page, and most of them are available in the Visitor Center Media Room:

 Playing by the Rules.
 Torrey Pines State Natural Reserve offers beautiful scenery and hiking trails close to the homes and businesses of San Diego, Del Mar, and La Jolla, but bans food and dogs.
 Ranger Lisa Urbach shows us why special rules are necessary to protect the sensitive and fragile habitats in the Reserve.